Medical Summary

 Consular Travel Advice

 Due to arbitrary enforcement of local laws and the risk of arbitrary detention, US (DOS) advises reconsidering travel (or avoiding nonessential travel) to this country.
-UK (FCO), Canada (GAC), and Australia (DFAT) have more limited warnings.
+UK (FCO), Canada (GAC), and Australia (DFAT) have no current warnings.

 Terrorism Risk